ninezerozeronine/chip-computer/sphinx_docs/modules/clock.rst

-However, in reality the layout is equivalent, but a little more complex due to implementation details in the other chips (active low inputs) and trying to make the best use of space:
+However, in reality the layout is equivalent, but a little more complex due to implementation details in the other chips (active low inputs) and trying to make the best use of space and gates available on chips:

 .. image:: images/clock/clock_schematic_reality.png
     :width: 100%